MSc Reproduction and DevelopmentFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The are six mandatory taught units and a research project.
-Students will complete a dissertation, a poster presentation and an oral examination on this project.
+Students will complete a literature review, dissertation and an oral poster examination on this project.

 Visit our programme catalogue for full details of the structure and unit content for our: